ajaygupta20f/merntask/README.md

-# Todo App with Firebase Authentication
+# Task App with Firebase Authentication

 A simple MERN stack todo application with Firebase authentication and role-based authorization.